-Project groups will record a presentation, which will be shared with the class in mp4, avi, or similar format.
+Project groups will deliver a presentation to the rest of the class during the final lecture period of the semester.
 The purpose of the presentation is to share your research findings with your peers.
 The presentation should be concise (approximately 10 minutes) and build on your project report.
-The grade for the project presentation will be determined through a peer evaluation.
+The grade for the project presentation will be determined through a randomized peer evaluation.